seitsu/registry-maintenance/README.md

   error              [required] (string)   'NO_RESULT', 'WRONG_VALUE_ENVIRONMENT', 'WRONG_VALUE_START_DATE' or 'WRONG_VALUE_END_DATE'
 ```

-Error messages - HTTP Response Code 400 bad request or 404 error:
+Error messages - HTTP Response Code 204 no content or 400 bad request:
 ```
-  404   NO_RESULT                 No maintenance notifications found in this timeframe 400   WRONG_VALUE_ENVIRONMENT   Given environment does not exist 400   WRONG_VALUE_START_DATE    Given start date does not exist or before end date 400   WRONG_VALUE_END_DATE      Given end date does not exist or before start date
+  204   NO_RESULT                 No maintenance notifications found in this timeframe 400   WRONG_VALUE_ENVIRONMENT   Given environment does not exist 400   WRONG_VALUE_START_DATE    Given start date does not exist or before end date 400   WRONG_VALUE_END_DATE      Given end date does not exist or before start date